-Not getting enough sleep can have serious consequences and interfere with work, school, and driving.
-Sleeping less than seven hours per night on a regular basis increases the risk of diabetes, hypertension, heart disease, and stroke.
+Being in a prolonged state of sleep debt or sleep deprivation on a regular basis increases the risk of diabetes, hypertension, heart disease, and stroke.
 Sleep deprivation is also linked to reduced immune function, metabolic dysregulation and weight gain, and a greater risk of falls and accidents.
 Prolonged sleep deprivation also affects memory and cognitive functions.

 Since sleep debt is cumulative, going to sleep 30 or 60 minutes later than usual for a few days can quickly add up.
 The most common activities that cause Americans to miss sleep are work hours, commuting, socializing, relaxing, and watching TV.

-Avoiding Sleep Debt
+How to Avoid Sleep Debt

 - Develop a nightly routine: Having a nightly routine allows your body to relax and prepare for quality sleep.
 Set an alarm for 30 minutes to an hour before bed to remind you to dim the lights, turn off electronics, and find a relaxing activity.

-Recovering from Sleep Debt
+Recovering From Sleep Debt

-While sleeping in for a morning or two may help, it’s often not enough.
-Research has shown that it can take up to four days to recover from one hour of lost sleep and up to nine days to eliminate sleep debt .
-A full recovery from sleep debt returns our body to its baseline, reducing the risks associated with sleep loss.
+While both napping and sleeping in on weekends may help ease symptoms like fatigue or daytime sleepiness, they are often not enough to adequately recover from sleep debt.
+The accumulating effects of sleep loss is a debt that takes longer to repay.
+Research has shown that it can take up to four days to recover from one hour of lost sleep and up to nine days to completely eliminate sleep debt .
+A full recovery from sleep debt returns our body to its baseline, reducing the negative effects associated with sleep loss.

 Tips for Catching Up on Sleep

 These techniques can be useful to properly catch up on sleep and eliminate sleep debt.